U.S. Retail Sales Rebounded in October -- 2nd Update

 While the Fed attributed much of the decline to a strike last month at General Motors Co., the decrease points to a broader slowdown in manufacturing across the U.S. and internationally amid global trade tensions.

-Consumer spending at gas stations and at food and beverage stores rose by 1.1% and 0.5%, respectively, as shopping for necessities helped drive the overall advance in sales last month.
+Consumer spending at gas stations and on food and beverages rose by 1.1% and 0.5%, respectively, as shopping for necessities helped drive the overall advance in sales last month.

 Spending on big-ticket items in October was mixed.
 Vehicle sales were up 0.5%, while furniture and home furnishing sales dropped 0.9%, the biggest monthly decrease since December 2018, according to the Commerce Department.